 Workers bees will forage for food and gather nectar from different plants.
 The pollen they carry mixes with a specialized enzyme, which is then transferred from their tongues to other bees’ tongues.
 This process enables the nectar to be evaporated to later become honey.
 The glands of the worker bees convert the sugar contents of honey into wax.

-It takes a lot of work, however, to produce the honeycomb wax.
+The process takes a lot of work, however, to produce the honeycomb wax.
 They have to consume eight ounces of honey in order to produce one ounce of wax.
 There is no wasted space with the hexagonal shapes put together over and over again!
-The structure saves the bees time and energy.
+The hexagonal pattern and structure saves the bees time and energy.
 They can use this saved energy to complete other essential jobs, such as carry pollen from flower to flower, allowing new plants to grow.